-UNICEF (2001).
-"A Force for Change-Young People and HIV/AIDS in South Asia" Kathmandu, UNICEF-ROSA.

-UNICEF (2001).
-"Investing in South Asian Children" Kathmandu, UNICEF.

-UNICEF (2001).
-"South Asia: The HIV/AIDS Epidemic" Kathmandu, UNICEF.

-UNICEF (2001).
-"UNICEF in Assam: Programme Profile 1999-2002" New Delhi, UNICEF.

-UNICEF Afghanistan (1988).
-"Assessment of Current Activities and Priorities in Primary Education and Teacher Training for Afghans"

-UNICEF Afghanistan (1990).
-"Situation Analysis of Children in Afghanistan"

-UNICEF Afghanistan (1999) Country Programme 2000-2002.

-UNICEF Afghanistan (2000).
-"Children in Conflict: Afghanistan.

-UNICEF India Country Office (1997).
-Report on the Colloquium on Children and War Held at India International Centre 8th January 1997.

-UNICEF India Country Office (1999).
-"A Consultation on the Priorities of Women and Children in the North East"

-UNICEF Pakistan (no date) "Implementation of the Convention on the Rights of the Child in Pakistan" National Commission for Child Welfare and Development, Ministry of Women Development Social Welfare and Special Education.

-UNICEF Pakistan (no date) 'Women's Income Generating Activities in Rural Baluchistan"

-UNICEF Pakistan (1999).
+- UNICEF (2001).
+"A Force for Change-Young People and HIV/AIDS in South Asia" Kathmandu, UNICEF-ROSA. - UNICEF (2001).
+"Investing in South Asian Children" Kathmandu, UNICEF. - UNICEF (2001).
+"South Asia: The HIV/AIDS Epidemic" Kathmandu, UNICEF. - UNICEF (2001).
+"UNICEF in Assam: Programme Profile 1999-2002" New Delhi, UNICEF. - UNICEF Afghanistan (1988).
+"Assessment of Current Activities and Priorities in Primary Education and Teacher Training for Afghans" - UNICEF Afghanistan (1990).
+"Situation Analysis of Children in Afghanistan" - UNICEF Afghanistan.
+(1999) Country Programme 2000-2002. - UNICEF Afghanistan (2000).
+"Children in Conflict: Afghanistan. - UNICEF India Country Office (1997).
+Report on the Colloquium on Children and War Held at India International Centre 8th January 1997. - UNICEF India Country Office (1999).
+"A Consultation on the Priorities of Women and Children in the North East" - UNICEF Pakistan (no date) "Implementation of the Convention on the Rights of the Child in Pakistan" National Commission for Child Welfare and Development, Ministry of Women Development Social Welfare and Special Education. - UNICEF Pakistan (no date) 'Women's Income Generating Activities in Rural Baluchistan" - UNICEF Pakistan (1999).
 Country Programme for Children 1999-2003.
 Master Plan of Operations.
-Islamabad, UNICEF Pakistan.

-UNICEF India Country Office (2000).
-The Children's Code Bill 2000, UNICEF India Country Office.

-UNICEF - SCF-UK (2000).
-"Report on the Workshop: The Challenge of Child Soldiers" Colombo

-United Nations International Guidelines for Landmine and Unexploded Ordnance Awareness Education, (no date) United Nations.

-UNOCHA (2001).
-List of Consultative Group Members, Human Rights Advisor, Office of the UN Coordinator for Afghanistan, UNOCHA.

-UTHR-J (2000).
-"The Sun God's Children & the Big Lie" University Teachers for Human Rights - Jaffna.

-van der Wijk, D. (1997).
-"The Human Side of Conflict - coping strategies of women heads of households in four villages in Sri Lanka and Cambodia" Oxfam.

-van der Wijk, D. (1999).
-"Vulnerable Groups in the Uncleared Areas of the Vanni" SCF-UK.

-Various (1999).
-"A Consultation on the Priorities of Children and Women in the North East" A Consultation on the Priorities of Children and Women in the North East, Willows, India Habitat Centre, Delhi, UNICEF/India Country Office.
+Islamabad, UNICEF Pakistan. - UNICEF India Country Office (2000).
+The Children's Code Bill 2000, UNICEF India Country Office. - UNICEF SCF-UK (2000).
+"Report on the Workshop: The Challenge of Child Soldiers" Colombo - United Nations International Guidelines for Landmine and Unexploded Ordnance Awareness Education, (no date) United Nations. - UNOCHA (2001).
+List of Consultative Group Members, Human Rights Advisor, Office of the UN Coordinator for Afghanistan, UNOCHA. - USHAS (1984).
+"A Sharing of Our Experiences Among the Tribals" - US Helsinki Watch Committee (1986).
+"To win the children : Afghanistan's other war" - UTHR-J (2000).
+"The Sun God's Children & the Big Lie" University Teachers for Human Rights Jaffna. - Vakil, A. K. (1985).
+Untouchability and Conversion of the Scheduled Castes.
+"On Reservation Policy and Scheduled Castes in India" Delhi. - van der Wijk, D. (1997).
+"The Human Side of Conflict coping strategies of women heads of households in four villages in Sri Lanka and Cambodia" Oxfam. - van der Wijk, D. (1999).
+"Vulnerable Groups in the Uncleared Areas of the Vanni" SCF-UK. - Varadarajan, J. A. (1988).
+"Untouchability in Contemporary India Worse than Apartheid: A Call to Youth for Ending Discrimination" - Various (1999).
+"A Consultation on the Priorities of Children and Women in the North East" A - Consultation on the Priorities of Children and Women in the North East, Willows, India Habitat

+Centre, Delhi, UNICEF/India Country Office.